Projective curves and weak second-order logic: Appendix

 \section{Appendix}

 In this Appendix we give a self-contained proof of Proposition \ref{prop:2curves}.
-We follow an approach which was suggested by Rita Pardini in the case of smooth curves, and then develop it further to account for singular curves.
+We follow an approach which was suggested by Rita Pardini in the case of smooth curves, and then we develop it further to account for singular curves.
 We also recall some basic definitions and facts from the theory of divisors on curves and of generalized Jacobians; our main references are \cite{HS} and \cite{Serre}.
+Throughout this section, all curves will be assumed to be irreducible and projective, even when not explicitly stated.

 For the rest of the Appendix we fix an algebraically closed field $K$ of characteristic $0$.
 We stress that Proposition \ref{prop:2curves} does not hold in positive characteristic: see \cite[Corollario 1.6]{Mar} for a counterexample.